Ali Mardan Khan

-Ali Mardan Khan (died 2 April 1657) was a 17th-century military leader and administrator, serving under the Safavid kings Shah Abbas I and Shah Safi, and later the Mughal ruler Shah Jahan.
-After surrendering the city of Qandahar, part of the easternmost territories of the Safavids to the Mughals in 1638, he served with distinction in the Mughal administration, earning the highest honors of the Mughal court.
+Ali Mardan Khan (علی مردان خان; died 2 April 1657) was a 17th-century military leader and administrator, serving under the Safavid kings Shah Abbas I and Shah Safi, and later the Mughal ruler Shah Jahan.
+After surrendering the city of Kandahar, part of the easternmost territories of the Safavids to the Mughals in 1638, he served with distinction in the Mughal administration, earning the highest honors of the Mughal court.

 Career

 Ali Mardan Khan was a Kurd of the Zig tribe, and son of Safavid official Ganj Ali Khan.
 In 1624, Ali Mardan Khan inherited his father's position when he was appointed governor of Kerman, Sistan, and Qandahar by the Safavid emperor Shah Abbas.
 Like his father, Ali Mardan Khan governed from the city of Qandahar.
 In 1625, control of Kerman was handed over to Tahmasp Qoli Khan for administrative reasons.

 In 1632, Ali Mardan Khan began a series of correspondences with the Mughal court, culminating in the official surrender of his territories (including Qandahar) to the Mughal emperor Shah Jahan in March 1638.
 The likely reason for his actions was fear of assassination by the Safavid ruler Shah Safi, who had already caused the death or disappearance of several prominent individuals in the Safavid government.
 The handover of Qandahar's fortress was highlighted in Mughal and Safavid chronicles, being applauded and condemned respectively.
 Ali Mardan Khan's defection was generously rewarded by Shah Jahan, who sent him several gifts.